ROCm/HIP/docs/reference/kernel_language.rst

 .. note::

   When using binary code objects is that the number of arguments to the kernel is different on HIP-Clang and NVCC path.
-Refer to the sample in samples/0_Intro/module_api for differences in the arguments to be passed to the kernel.
+Refer to the [HIP module_api sample](https://github.com/ROCm/hip-tests/tree/develop/samples/0_Intro/module_api) for differences in the arguments to be passed to the kernel.

 gfx-arch-specific-kernel
 ============================================================
 Clang defined '__gfx*__' macros can be used to execute gfx arch specific codes inside the kernel.
-Refer to the sample ``14_gpu_arch`` in ``samples/2_Cookbook``.
+Refer to the sample  in [HIP ``14_gpu_arch`` sample](https://github.com/ROCm/hip-tests/tree/develop/samples/2_Cookbook/14_gpu_arch).